-Outlook 2010 and Outlook 2013: Switch to the View ribbon, expand Change View button and select Manage views to open the Manage Views dialog.
+Outlook 2010, Outlook 2013, Outlook 2016: Switch to the View ribbon, expand Change View button and select Manage views to open the Manage Views dialog.

-To use the Views toolbar button in any version, scroll to the end of the Views list and select Define views.
+To use the Views menu toolbar button in any version, show the Advanced toolbar then scroll to the end of the Views list and select Define views.

 Outlook 2002 and earlier doesn't have the Arrange By menu, so you'll just go to View, Current View, Define view.